w3c/verifiable-credentials/Meetings/index.md

 ## Teleconferences

-The weekly teleconferences on Tuesdays at various times to allow for all geographical areas to participate on calls at least 1-2 times.
+The weekly teleconferences on Tuesdays at various times to allow for all geographical areas to participate on calls at least 1-2 times per month.
 <!-- See the (member only) [notification](https://lists.w3.org/Archives/Member/member-did-wg/2020Apr/0007.html) for the details.  -->
 The meeting schedules are: